 To effectively manage diseases, mold on plants, and mold on plant soil, it is crucial to be proactive.
 Once mold or powdery mildew has taken hold, complete eradication becomes challenging, and efforts become focused on containment.
 For botrytis and powdery mildew, we recommend products such as Double Nickel™, potassium bicarbonate, and sulfur.
 It’s important to be aware that extractors may prefer to limit sulfur use after transition or early flowering due to its potential impact on extraction flavor.
 Additionally, avoid using sulfur and horticultural oils within two weeks of each other to prevent plant damage.

-Promoting Overall Agroecosystem Health
+Promoting Overall Agroecosystem Health in the Flowering Stage

 To reduce or eliminate the need for excessive spraying, we encourage readers to refer to our insights on insects and fungi management.
 By adopting practices that promote overall agroecosystem health, it is possible to minimize the reliance on chemical interventions and move towards a more sustainable approach.